dinglab-plants/ETI_Project/README.md

 </p>
 </div>

-The code used in the publication **"Modular mechanisms of immune priming and growth inhibition mediated by plant effector-triggered immunity"** (DOI: NA) is stored in this repository.
+The code used in the publication **"Modular mechanisms of immune priming and growth inhibition mediated by plant effector-triggered immunity"** DOI: [https://doi.org/10.1101/2024.02.01.578334](https://doi.org/10.1101/2024.02.01.578334) is stored in this repository.
 All figures were generated in R using R Markdown.
 Each folder contains the R Markdown file and a corresponding HTML document with detailed instructions for generating the figures included in the publication.
 Additionally, all necessary data files are provided as .csv files within the Data folder.

-The following libraries were used for generating the figures:
+The libraries used in this publication can be found in the 'Used_libraries.csv' file.